Travel Industry Outlook for CFOs

-From oil price ﬂuctuations to global supply chain challenges, here are the keytrends small or medium-sized businesses (SMBs) should know about to better understand how their corporate travel will be impacted in 2020.
+From oil price ﬂuctuations to global supply chain challenges, here are the key trends small or medium-sized businesses (SMBs) should know about to better understand how their corporate travel will be impacted.

-There is some good news for Chief Financial Officers as they begin planning for their corporate travel budget in 2020 – travel cost increases though expected, won’t grow at nearly the same rate as in years prior.
-Trade war threats, Brexit, oil supply issues, and the possibility of another recession are all predicted to contribute to a travel slowdown in 2020, which will keep prices from increasing at previous levels.
+There is some good news for Chief Financial Officers as they begin planning for their corporate travel budget – travel cost increases though expected, won’t grow at nearly the same rate as in years prior.
+Trade war threats, Brexit, oil supply issues, and the possibility of another recession are all predicted to contribute to a travel slowdown, which will keep prices from increasing at previous levels.
 So while SMBs may not see a signiﬁcant rise in prices, they should expect ancillary fees from airlines and hotels to grow - adding to their overall travel costs.

 THE COST OF TRAVEL

 Global hotel rates will rise by an estimated 1.3 percent¹ and global airfares are expected to rise by 1.2 percent², according to Business Travel News.
 In North America, the increase in airfare cost will be closer to 2.3 percent while lodging will likely increase by about 2.2 percent³.

 While these growth rates are smaller than previous years, it is still vital for small to medium-sized companies to adequately prepare for these increases within their budgets.

 There are a few factors that are likely to contribute to airfare increase.